codyhoag/liferay-docs/devGuide/en/chapters/15-whats-new-in-liferay-6-2-apis.markdown

 Add content describing your API changes.
 If a Dev Guide chapter/section related to your feature already exists, integrate your content with it and provide a reference here.
-Otherwise, add a new section here in this APIs chapter with content describing the your feature's new or modified API.
+Otherwise, add a new section here in this APIs chapter with content describing your feature's new or modified API.

 For example,